nikitakent/solana-ecosystem/1 - The Validators.md

 $$ \frac{327.6}{1132185.6} = s_i = 0.00028935$$

 We show that the minimum viable stake for a validator must be $0.029$% of the total stake in the Solana blockchain ecosystem.
-In other words, there can be a maximum of $3,460$ validators in the ecosystem assuming no subsidies.
+In other words, there can be a maximum of $3,460$ validators in the ecosystem assuming no subsidies and $0$% commission on inflation.
 There are currently $1500$ active validators, according to [Solana Beach](solanabeach.io/validators).

 As of writing, the total staked pool of SOL sits at approximately $300,000,000$, which gives us a minimum viable amount of staked SOL at $86,700$ per validator.
 However, we are still missing a key feature.

 As previously mentioned, validators become successful when their probability of receiving a block reward goes up.
 This is intuitive since the server costs $c_s$ and voting costs $c_v$ are fixed.
 This means a validator is more profitable as the number of SOL staked increases.
-Validators are able to attract more stake by offering a yield to those who choose to allocate their stake with them, no different to the incentives of a traditional fund manager.
+Validators are able to attract more stake by offering an enticing yield to those who choose to allocate their stake with them, no different to the incentives of a traditional fund manager.
 Hence, each staked SOL has an opportunity cost $Opp$ associated with it, which the validator must pay out.

 ![A validator's annual yield of SOL.](/output.png "Annual Yield of SOL")

 With a 0.029% stake, profits are zero, and the validator is not able to provide a yield.
 At above $0.029$%, returns to the validator increase (see the plot above).
 However, at the current block reward $r_{block}$ and current transaction throughput $EpY$, these returns significantly underperform a very conservative expected return on stake (i.e, 5%) by at least an order of magnitude for all $s_i$.
-This means that if we include the Opportunity Cost $Opp$ as an expense in our equation $e_i$, the incentives for providing stake to a validator or for a validator providing stake to itself become unclear.
+This means that if we include the Opportunity Cost $Opp$ as an expense in our equation $e_i$, the incentives for providing stake to a validator or for a validator providing stake to itself become dependent on inflationary rewards.

+**Inflationary Rewards**

+Solana has incorporated a dynamic inflation schedule as part of their economic design for validators and stakers.
+To incentivise early participation in securing the network, Solana pays out an annual inflation to stakers.
+Solana has set inflation to be decreasing over time, and at steady-state is supposed to be set between $1.5-2$%, starting at $15$% and reducing by $current_inflation_rate - 0.15$ annually.
+Currently, inflation is set at approximately $5.5$%, and stakers who choose to stake with validators that are reliably voting with low latency are rewarded by getting a higher percentage of the inflationary reward.
+For example:

+- Validator A: Voting skip rate of 0.2, High Latency (slow)
+- Validator B: Voting skip rate of 0.01, Low Latency (fast)

+A staker may earn the entire $5.5$% inflationary reward if they stake with the superior Validator B, and only $4.9$% with Validator A.

+Validators may charge a commission $r_{comm}$, a percentage of the staker's inflationary reward, to help cover cost with running a validator.
+As the validator becomes self-sufficient (i.e., with a stake above $0.029$%), then they may move to charging $0$% commission in order to attract more stake, and therefore, earn more block rewards.

+Currently, most of the largest validators on Solana charge commission (usually below $10$%): a likely reason is that the revenue on inflation commission far outweighs the potential block reward and current transaction throughput.
+A key question is what happens when inflation reaches a $1.5$% annual steady state?

+TODO:
+- Annual yield reaches a steady state at around 0.003 stake.
+However, validator rewards increase significantly, assuming they do not need to share the block rewards (need to plot this).
+- What happens at 1.5% inflation, charge 100%, 10% or 0%?
+(Assume stakers will not be satisfied with only 1.5% APY)

 **What if transaction throughput increases?**